FreezeKewl/Fossil/myinfo.md

 My Email Address

-I like knitting scarves for Lampposts.^M
+I like knitting scarves for Lampposts.

 Testing: